benbranyon/featheredquill/wp-content/plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 Yes.
 = Can the customers be sent to a cancel URL when they click "cancel" from the PayPal checkout page? = Yes.
+= Does this plugin have a Stripe Checkout option? = Yes, you can configure the Stripe checkout option in the settings menu of the plugin.

 == Screenshots ==
 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-simple-paypal-shopping-cart-plugin-768 for screenshots.